-I credit my grandfather for planting those first seeds of desire for travel in my mind.
-Roger was a military man turned sales executive for a large chain department store, and he was passionate about road trips, filming, and telling stories.
+My grandfather Roger was a military man turned sales executive for a large chain department store, and he was passionate about road trips, filming, and telling stories.
+I credit him for planting those first seeds of desire for travel in my mind.

 He was also a chain smoker and passed away from cancer when I was very young.
-It took over a decade before I was able to put my thoughts into some sort of prose, but I finally did.
+It took over a decade before I was able to put my thoughts into some sort of prose.

 I used to sit as close as I could get to him and interrupt his work, his news, his shows, his potato peeling, his naps, and later on, his chemo.
 I listened while he told me about his time in the military and his travels.
 I must have driven him crazy.